jidn/LDS-org/README.md

 * cal2x-event
 * cal2x-events

-Calendar requests appear to be working by the descriptions at  <https://tech.lds.org/wiki/LDS_Tools_Web_Services> appear to be out of date.
+Calendar requests appear to be working but the descriptions at  <https://tech.lds.org/wiki/LDS_Tools_Web_Services> appear to be out of date.
 For an example see the testing suite.

 ### Secure your username and password

-You need to keep you username and password secret.
-On the other hand, you want to automate a process of getting and processing information from LDS.org.
+You need to keep your username and password secret.
+However, you also want to automate the process of getting and processing information from LDS.org.
 You could put your username and password in your code, but the possibility of sharing your information is very possible when you show or share your code.